Chaos by Design

 Invented It

-The answer is yes.
-It’s RCM AutoSeq, the next generation and rebranding of the original Recital Conflict Manager.
 Here’s hoping that it will be equally well-received and appreciated by the dance world.